 By agreeing to the University's Terms and Conditions you have agreed to abide by the regulations relating to your time as a student at the University.

-This document references the following regulations from the Governance and Quality pages of our website:
+This document references the following regulations from the Governance and Quality pages of our website1where all other policies and procedures relevant to your studies can be found.

 Academic / Academic Support